luizbgomide/sovereign/rules.md

 ## Falling and Other Hazards
 Some perils occur with some regularity for adventurers.
 A few of the most common are detailed here.

 **Falling**: Most creatures will take 1d6 damage per 10 full feet they fall, up to 20d6 maximum.
 Spikes or other hazardous terrain at the bottom will add at least 1d6 to the total.
-A creature that intentionally leaps or skids down in a controlled way may make a Dex or Str/Exert skill check at a difficulty of 7 + 1 for every 10 full feet; on a success, the effective distance fallen is halved.
+A creature that intentionally leaps or skids down in a controlled way may make a DEX or STR/Exert skill check at a difficulty of 7 + 1 for every 10 full feet; on a success, the effective distance fallen is halved.

 **Suffocation**: Creatures can fight or act normally without air for one round per point of Constitution, or 10 rounds for most NPCs.
 If they don’t move, they can quadruple this time.
 Once they run out of air, they must make a Physical save each round or take 1 hit point of damage per HD or level they have.